dotnet/docs/docs/csharp/language-reference/keywords/namespace.md

 When using *file-scoped namespaces*, the placement of `using` statements affects their scope within the file.
 File-scoped namespaces lower to the equivalent traditional namespace declaration that ends with a closing bracket at the end of the file.
 This behavior determines where `using` directives are applied as follows:

-- If the `using` statements are placed before the file-scoped namespace declaration, they are treated as being outside of the namespace and apply globally.
+- If the `using` statements are placed before the file-scoped namespace declaration, they are treated as being outside of the namespace and are interpreted as fully-qualified namespaces.
 - If the `using` statements are placed after the file-scoped namespace declaration, they are scoped within the namespace itself.

 For example: